TheTypoMaster/gray.net.au/posts/2008/08/02/Why_we_love_children.rst

 .. title: Why we love children
 .. slug: Why_we_love_children
 .. date: 2008-08-02 16:39:00 UTC+10:00
-.. tags: funny,blog,James
+.. tags: funny,blog,parenting
-.. category:
+.. category: James
 .. link:

 A frined of mine sent this to me via e-mail and I just had to add it